DChaushev/Age-Gender-Recognition/README.md

 **RAM**: 8GB<br>
 **Video card**: NVIDIA GeForce GTX 760m with 768 CUDA cores and 2 GB GDDR5 memory.

-Due to the fact that the video card is with Compute Capability 3.0, but TensorFlow after version 1.14 (I think) supports only video processors with Compute Capability at least 3.5 (due to multiple GPU support), I had to build TensorFlow from source after changing it to support Compute Capability 3.0.
+Because the video card is with Compute Capability 3.0, but TensorFlow after version 1.14 (I think) supports only video processors with Compute Capability at least 3.5 (due to multiple GPU support), I had to build TensorFlow from source after changing it to support Compute Capability 3.0.

 p.s.
 2GB of video memory is extremely insufficient.